mbourque/ifx_customizer/import/README.md

 ifx_catalogs.txt
 ```

-This file lists the catalog entries that should be merged into the user's existing IFX catalog index during import.
+This file is **required**.
+It lists the catalog entries that should be merged into the user's existing IFX catalog index during import.

 If the catalog references a new entry that does not already exist in the user's environment, include the corresponding `.txt` catalog file in this same folder.